JoeNyland/joenyland.github.io/_posts/2016-03-16-a-quick-rake-task-to-tweet-about-a-new-post.md

 ---
 layout: post
-title: A quick rake task to tweet about a new post
+title: A quick Rake task to tweet about a new post
 excerpt: Here's a quick and easy Rake task to tweet when a new post is published
 ---